Joshua66637/Academic-Project-5-Intron-Identifier-with-Base-Python/README.md

-# Split Read Junction Extractor
+# Project Title: Split Read Junction Extractor
+## Course: Programming and Databases (MSc Bioinformatics)

 ## Overview
 This project identifies **splice junctions** from RNA-seq alignments in **SAM** format and associates them with genes using a provided annotation table.